jkent/frogfs/README.md

 target_add_frogfs(${PROJECT_NAME}.elf)
 ```

-Where **target** `my_project.elf` must match your project's name and
-**path** `files` is either an absolute path or a path relative to your
-project's root.
-It should contain the files to embed in the resulting frogfs
-binary.
 In C, this results in these two global symbols being available to your
 application:

 ```C